simoji-dev/simojio/README.md

 The `-e` flag makes sure that program is installed in an editable state, and all the edits made to the .py files will be automatically included in the installed package.

-Finally, we can run simoji by navigating to the `simoji` folder and execute
+Finally, we can run simojio by navigating to the `simojio` folder and execute

 ```
 python main.py